-Head of Retail Joined NFH in 2008
+Head of Retail

 Ali Redha Mohammed has over 14 years' experience in retail banking and financial services.
 Prior to joining NFH, he spent 10 years with Bahrain Credit, where his final position was Branch Manager.
 Ali holds an MBA in Finance from AMA International University, Bahrain; and a BSc in Banking & Finance, and a Diploma in Commercial Studies, both from the University of Bahrain.